 Mungrisdale and Mosedale

-name for the area to the north of Blencathra.
+Back o' Skiddaw is named for the area to the north of Blencathra.
 It is made up of several sparse hamlets with no more than a few scattered properties, creating a remote, rural feel to the area.

 Mungrisdale and Mosedale are the primary locations, on the edge of superb walking country typified by smooth sweeping slopes and deep valleys.
 Mungrisdale is the place to be to make an ascent of Blencathra, and not see a soul till you reach the summit.
 From Mosedale you can retrace the steps of the early Victorian tourists by walking to Bowscale Tarn in hunt of a legendary immortal fish.